boyzies123/AvionicSystem/code/testing/TestingRequirements.md

 ### Ensure Connecting systems are receving and delivering data correctly:

 AirspeedSensor, AltitudeSensor, AttitudeSensor:
-opperating on a 2oo3 redundancy architecture and is functioning correctly
+- opperating on a 2oo3 redundancy architecture and is functioning correctly

+SensorDataDisplay:
+- update indecators are opperating at correct intervals

 ## Auto Pilot